dstebila/draft-stebila-tls-hybrid-design/draft-stebila-tls-hybrid-design.md

 - `Encaps(pk) -> (ct, ss)`: A probabilistic encapsulation algorithm, which takes as input a public key `pk` and outputs a ciphertext `ct` and shared secret `ss`.
 - `Decaps(sk, ct) -> ss`: A decapsulation algorithm, which takes as input a secret key `sk` and ciphertext `ct` and outputs a shared secret `ss`, or in some cases a distinguished error value.

 The main security property for KEMs is indistinguishability under adaptive chosen ciphertext attack (IND-CCA2), which means that shared secret values should be indistinguishable from random strings even given the ability to have arbitrary ciphertexts decapsulated.
 IND-CCA2 corresponds to security against an active attacker, and the public key / secret key pair can be treated as a long-term key or reused.
+A common design pattern for obtaining security under key reuse is to apply the Fujisaki--Okamoto (FO) transform {{FO}} or a variant thereof {{HHK}}.

 A weaker security notion is indistinguishability under chosen plaintext attack (IND-CPA), which means that the shared secret values should be indistinguishable from random strings given a copy of the public key.
-IND-CPA roughly corresponds to security against a passive attacker, and sometimes corresponds to ephemeral key exchange.
+IND-CPA roughly corresponds to security against a passive attacker, and sometimes corresponds to one-time key exchange.

 Key exchange in TLS 1.3 is phrased in terms of Diffie--Hellman key exchange in a group.
 DH key exchange can be modeled as a KEM, with `KeyGen` corresponding to selecting an exponent `x` as the secret key and computing the public key `g^x`; encapsulation corresponding to selecting an exponent `y`, computing the ciphertext `g^y` and the shared secret `g^(xy)`, and decapsulation as computing the shared secret `g^(xy)`.
 See {{?I-D.irtf-cfrg-hpke}} for more details of such Diffie--Hellman-based key encapsulation mechanisms.

+TLS 1.3 does not require that ephemeral public keys be used only in a single key exchange session; some implementations may reuse them, at the cost of limited forward secrecy.
+As a result, any KEM used in this document MUST explicitly be designed to be secure in the event that the public key is re-used, such as achieving IND-CCA2 security or having a transform like the Fujisaki--Okamoto transform {{FO}} {{HHK}} applied.

 # Construction for hybrid key exchange {#construction}